VictorKuu/fa22-cse110-lab4/expose/javascript/part2.md

 12d. alert( student["Favorite Teacher"].name );
 12e. alert( student.courseload[0] );

 13a.
-"32"           Concatenation is happening
+"32"           Concatenation is happening <br/>
 13b.
-1              Subtracting numbers (regardless of what type) 13c.
-3              Adding 3 to 0 is 3.
+1              Subtracting numbers (regardless of what type) <br/>
+13c.
+3              Adding 3 to 0 is 3. <br/>
 13d.
-"3null"        Concatenating the strings 3 and null
+"3null"        Concatenating the strings 3 and null <br/>
 13e.
-4              true = 1, added to 3 produces 4
+4              true = 1, added to 3 produces 4 <br/>
 13f.
-0              false = 0, added with nothing is 0.
+0              false = 0, added with nothing is 0. <br/>
 13g.
-"3undefined"   Concatenating the strings 3 and undefined
+"3undefined"   Concatenating the strings 3 and undefined <br/>
 13h.
-NaN            Subtracting 3 from an undefined value is not possible.
+NaN            Subtracting 3 from an undefined value is not possible. <br/>

-14a. true           Numerically, 3 is greater than 2
+14a. true           Numerically, 3 is greater than 2 <br/>
-14b. false          The comparison of two different strings gives false.
+14b. false          The comparison of two different strings gives false. <br/>
-14c. true           Comparing the string/int version of a number will be true 14d. false          Comparing the exact type and value of a string/int version of a number will be false.
+14c. true           Comparing the string/int version of a number will be true <br/>
+14d. false          Comparing the exact type and value of a string/int version of a number will be false.
 This is not the same object in memeory
-14e. false          true is converted to 1, but that doesn't equal to 2.
+14e. false          true is converted to 1, but that doesn't equal to 2. <br/>
-14f. true           the boolean of any number is true which is === to true (because exact same value)
+14f. true           the boolean of any number (except 0) is true which is === to true (because exact same value)

 15. In javascript when comparing two items, == compares the value of the items, while === compares the memory address of each object.
 If the object is the same, then the result of === will be true.

+17. The output is [6,8,10].
+We are first assigning for the parameters the following: array = (modifyArray([1,2,3]), callback = doSomething.
+Next, doSomething wil be called upon with its defined method body where the parameter is the value of the array's element.
+In other words, the function expression can be translated to ((num + 2) * 2).
+Finally, doSomething returns and we repeat the loop in modifyArray until there are no more elements.

+19. 1 4 3 2 is the output with a short delay after the 3rd output.